oceanprotocol-archive/pdr-predictoor/README.md

    - predicted_confidence:   int, 1 -> 100%.
 This sets the stake (STAKE_AMOUNT * predicted_confidence/100) that you are willing to put in your prediction.

   You need to change the function code and do some of your stuff.
-Now, it's just doing some random predictions
+Now, it's just doing some random predictions.
+For an examplem of a model that predicts the price dircetion of an asset every `m` minutes see this [link](https://github.com/oceanprotocol/pdr-model-simple)

 ## BLOCKS_TILL_EPOCH_END
   If we want to predict the value for epoch E, we need to do it in epoch E - 2 (latest.
 Of course, we could predictor values for a distant epoch in the future if we want to)